 Building a financial plan can feel tricky, especially when you’re in your 20s or 30s and just starting out.
-It’s a time where you may be balancing many priorities, like paying student loans or other debts and planning for the future.
-You’re also living in the midst of a global pandemic like COVID-19, which may have put a pause on your career opportunities and development.
+It’s a time where you may be balancing many priorities, like paying debts and planning for the future.
+And, the pandemic may have put a pause on your career opportunities and development.

-It can be tempting to put off all but the most pressing financial issues until later.
-But thinking about life insurance now can actually help you balance — and achieve – your early financial goals.
+It can be tempting to put off financial issues until later.
+But thinking about life insurance now can help you balance — and achieve – your early goals.

-“Life insurance is one of the cornerstones of any properly laid out financial plan,” explains Mark Coutts, a Sun Life Financial advisor and President and Senior Advisor at Coutts Financial Services Inc. “It can provide that safety net.
-So while you’re focused on all your goals in life, you’ve got that plan in case you need it.”
+“Life insurance is one of the cornerstones of any properly laid out financial plan,” explains Mark Coutts, Sun Life advisor and President and Senior Advisor at Coutts Financial Services Inc. “It can provide that safety net.
+So while you’re focused on all your goals in life, you’ve got a plan in case you need it.”

-1 great reason to get life insurance in your 20s or 30s
+Why should you get life insurance in your 20s or 30s?

 - buy a home,

 - grow your family.

 “Not only are these important personal milestones, they’re important financial milestones,” says Coutts.
 You have more responsibility on your shoulders.
 For example, you may have debts that you owe on a mortgage.
 Or, you may have a family to help support.